Ghar Wapsi: Historical precedence

 There have been multiple cases of individuals and communities applying for reconversion into their old faith.
 Kulkarni has given instances of reconversion in Maharashtra region from early modern times.
 He claims that there was also reluctance on Hindu society of that period to accept people back into the fold but upon pressure from rulers such as Shivaji, the reconversion was allowed.
 More serious objections were raised when a community desired to return to their Hindu caste after many generations.
 During Shivaji's rule a group of Panchkalshi converts wanted to return, however the caste council (Got Sabha) raised objections and Shivaji and later Sambhaji had to postpone decision on the matter.
 The rules on reconversion became tighter under Peshwa rule in mid and late 1700s.

 Major instances

+Maharashtra

+Around 251 Christian families from Boisar in Palghar reconverted to Hinduism during a ‘Ghar Wapsi’ ceremony on Hanuman Jayanti.
+The event was organised by Vishva Hindu Parishad and Bajrang Dal after months of outreach efforts targeting tribal families.
+Over 500 individuals participated in the reconversion, which includes traditional purification rituals like yajna and shuddhikaran.
+The programme aims to bring back families who had converted to Christianity decades earlier.

 Telangana and Andhra Pradesh

 More than 8,000 people in Telangana and Andhra Pradesh converted to Hinduism from July 2014 - December 2014 under the Ghar Wapsi programme.
 According to a VHP official, 1,200 people converted to Hinduism in a Ghar Wapsi event in Hyderabad.

 In October 2019, 500 Christian Dalits in Andhra Pradesh were convinced to become Hindu and promise to never go to church again.